-3.1.15 Ula (PL019)
+3.1.16 Ula (PL019)

-Ula is an oil field in the southern part of the Norwegian sector of the North Sea in block 7/12 in PL019, Figure 3.13.
-The water depth in the area is about 70 m and the reservoir depth is about 3,500 m TVD MSL.
+Ula is an oil field in the southern part of the Norwegian sector of the North Sea in block 7/12 in PL019, Figure 3.14.
+The water depth in the area is about 70 metres and the reservoir depth is about 3500 metres TVD MSL.

-Ula was discovered by well 7/12-2 in 1976.
-The well penetrated a major Late Jurassic reservoir (Ula Formation) and was terminated within a Triassic hydrocarbon-bearing sequence of poor-quality sands and interbedded shales.
-Core analysis and log interpretation indicate an Ula Formation sandstone reservoir, of 128 m net thickness with porosities ranging from 14 percent to 28 percent, permeabilities from a few mD (milli-darcies) to over 2 D and water saturations from 5 percent to over 50 percent.
-The Ula Formation was oil-bearing from top to base at 3,532 m in an oil down-to setting.
+Ula was discovered in 1976 by well 7/12-2, which encountered a substantial Late Jurassic reservoir in the Ula Formation.
+The well was drilled to a depth that included a Triassic hydrocarbon-bearing sequence comprising low-quality sands interbedded with shales.
+Core analysis and log interpretation identified an Ula Formation sandstone reservoir with a net thickness of 128 metres, porosities ranging from 14 percent to

+28 percent, permeabilities varying from a few millidarcies (mD) to over 2 darcies (D), and water saturations between 5 percent and over 50 percent.
+The Ula Formation was oil-bearing from top to base, with the oil-down-to point recorded at 3532 metres.

-The main reservoir is at a depth of 3,345 metres in the Upper Jurassic Ula Formation.
+The main reservoir is at a depth of 3345 metres in the Upper Jurassic Ula Formation.
 The Jurassic reservoir consists of two production intervals with water and gas injection in the deeper layer.
 A separate Triassic reservoir underlies the main reservoir.